eealanoca/eeg_robot_arm_control/README.md

 ## Requirements

-- SolidWorks (version XYZ or higher)
+- SolidWorks (version 2020 or higher)
-- MATLAB (version XYZ or higher)
+- MATLAB (version 2020a or higher)
 - Simulink and Simscape Toolbox

 ## Getting Started